Category: Knowledge Base Software

 Besides breaking the text into short paragraphs, you need to deliver the information in the right order for your readers to understand it.

-Different types of articles require for different writing techniques–it depends on the purpose of each piece you publish in your knowledge base tool.
+Different types of articles require different writing techniques–it depends on the purpose of each piece you publish in your knowledge base tool.

 Your knowledge base should include benefit-focused content only.
 Simple as that.